 - That’s a LONG time to be that dirty.
 We arrived on Saturday, one day before BM officially opened, to set-up.
 We planned on leaving on Labor Day.
 That means we would have been living on the playa for 10 days.
 By Wednesday I decided that if I didn’t have a shower and a good nights sleep that I would shrivel up and die so we drove an hour and a half to the nearest hotel and stayed one glorious night there.

 - It all kind of runs together.
 As with all things, unfortunately the novelty of Burning Man wears off eventually.

 5 days is really the maximum that one regular, sane, non-burner can last on the playa IMHO.
 I think my mind, body, and spirit would have been much happier if we had arrived on Thursday and left late Sunday night or early Monday morning.

 Burning Man is a crazy, weird, amazing, horrifying experience and most definitely worth seeing at least once in your life.
-Definitely GO, but do it right.
+Definitely GO, but if it’s your first time at Burning Man do it right!